Spain sink Puerto Rico as Scola shines for Argentina

 A slow start by Serbia allowed the Philippines to take an early 9-7 lead but the 2014 tournament’s runners-up quickly got into their stride and engineered a 62-35 lead at halftime.

-The Serbians, also the 2016 Olympic silver medallists, racked up 37 team assists and as many rebounds with their Sacramento Kings duo Nemanja Bjelica and Bogdan Bogdanovic running the show.
+The Serbians, also the 2016 Olympic silver medalists, racked up 37 team assists and as many rebounds with their Sacramento Kings duo Nemanja Bjelica and Bogdan Bogdanovic running the show.

-Power forward Bjelica netted all his seven shots from the floor for a game-high 20 points and shooting guard Bogdanovic added 17, while Denver Nuggets centre Nikola Jokic chipped in with 11 points, seven assists and seven rebounds.
+Power forward Bjelica netted all his seven shots from the floor for a game-high 20 points and shooting guard Bogdanovic added 17, while Denver Nuggets center Nikola Jokic chipped in with 11 points, seven assists and seven rebounds.

 “Our players did their job,” said Serbia coach Aleksandar Djordjevic, a former European champion and World Cup winner as a player.